Overview

 Distance Metric

-Three different distance metrics are available for use in vector search indexes to determine the distance between vectors:vector_cosine_ops
+Three different distance metrics are available for use in vector search indexes to determine the distance between vectors:vector_cosine_opscosine distancevector_ip_opsinner productvector_l2sq_opssquared L2 (euclidean) distance

 M (Connectivity)